-Every member of Marine Conservation Institute’s staff and board possesses an exceptional suite of skills and talents.
-Marine Conservation Institute staff members have a wide range of expertise in both natural and social sciences essential to marine conservation.
-Marine Conservation Institute's board of directors has the ultimate responsibility for our program activities and compliance with all appropriate state and federal laws.
+Every member of Marine Conservation Institute’s staff and board possesses an exceptional set of skills and talents.
+Staff members have a wide range of expertise including marine science, policy work and fundraising.
+The organization’s board of directors has ultimate responsibility for conservation programs and compliance with all appropriate state and federal laws.

 President: Lance Morgan

 Chief Scientist: Elliott A. Norse